 The best documentation for this is the existing character sets.

-Look at the euc_kr
+Look at the euc_kr,

-, and ujis
+sjis, and ujis character

 sets for examples.
 These are implemented in the